chrisyeh96/chrisyeh96.github.io/_posts/2019-05-29-Auto-Nested-Mod.md

 <br>

 In both stages, all covariates are fully-defined in the first row, which the following rows represent scenarios where a covariate is effectively removed.
-In the second row, `x2` becomes invariant, but in the third row, `x3` becomes invariant, and in the fourth row, both terms become invariant.
+Looking at the count stage, we see that in the second row, `x2` becomes invariant, but in the third row, `x3` becomes invariant, and in the fourth row, both terms become invariant.

 <br>